Harsh-yadav-11/Currency-Converter/README.md

 - index.html: The main HTML file
 - styles.css: CSS styles for the app
-- script.js: JavaScript code for the app
+- app.js: JavaScript code for the app
-- api.js: API calls for exchange rates
+- code.js: Country code and Their currency code

 Author: